 While eating a healthy and balanced diet is one of the best ways to support a healthy pregnancy, it can be difficult to meet the daily recommended vitamin and nutrient intake.
 This is why many professionals suggest supplementing your diet with a quality over-the-counter prenatal vitamin while trying to conceive and during pregnancy.

 With so many different types of over-the-counter prenatal vitamins available, how do you know which one is best for you?
 First and foremost, it is highly recommended you consult with your healthcare provider about the vitamins you’re taking.
 Some obstetricians will prescribe prenatal vitamins based on your individual nutritional needs, or they will be able to assist you in choosing the right over-the-counter prenatal vitamin for your pregnancy.
+Regardless of the brand, be sure to choose one that is manufactured in a GMP-certified facility for quality assurance, such as the PeaPod brand of prenatal supplements from Fairhaven Health.

 In the meantime, we’ve compiled a shortlist of the best over-the-counter vitamins to help you discern between the various types of prenatal vitamins currently available on the market.